littleg1105/ewaste-tracker/docs/DEPLOYMENT.md

 This single command will:
 - Build all necessary containers
 - Start a local Ethereum node
+- Compile the smart contracts
+- Run the test suite to verify contract functionality
 - Deploy the smart contracts
 - Add test data automatically
 - Start the frontend application